 One of the most frequently asked questions from an engaged couple is when is the right time to book specific suppliers or make sound decisions in wedding planning.

 With a huge amount of work in wedding preparation, it’s easy to lost track of your “to-do” list.
-As a wedding planner, we do make sure all things are done and booked promptly, but if you’re looking for a simple timeline of wedding planning, our friends at WeddingWire made an excellent infographic to help you with that!
+As one of the top wedding planners in Thailand, we do make sure all things are done and booked promptly, but if you’re looking for a simple timeline of wedding planning, our friends at WeddingWire made an excellent infographic to help you with that!

 You may find the infographic at the end of this blog post, while we focus on the main ones in this article.